Probabili formazioni Premier League 2019/2020: 30° giornata

 Lunedì 16 marzo ore 21:00

-Probabile formazione Everton (4-4-2): Pickford; Sidibé, Mina, Holgate, Digne; Walcott, Davies, Gomes, Sigurdsson; Calvert-Lewin, Richarlison.
+Probabile formazione Everton (4-4-2): Pickford; Sidibé, Mina, Holgate, Digne; Walcott, Delph, Gomes, Sigurdsson; Calvert-Lewin, Richarlison.

-Probabile formazione Liverpool (4-3-3): Alisson; Alexander-Arnold, Gomez, van Dijk, Robertson; Oxlade-Chamberlain, Fabinho, Wijnaldum; Salah, Firmino, Mané.
+Probabile formazione Liverpool (4-3-3): Adrian; Alexander-Arnold, Gomez, van Dijk, Robertson; Henderson, Fabinho, Wijnaldum; Salah, Firmino, Mané.

 Per tutte le QUOTE e la PROGRAMMAZIONE TV di EVERTON-LIVERPOOL clicca qui